Izodine/Capstone-Project/README.md

 # What will be added in the future?

 *Functions, the stack, ESP, EIP, PUSH, POP, REGISTER to MEMORY operand support, and IMMEDIATE to MEMORY operand support.

+# Building and running the app

+All of the application's dependencies are handled by Gradle.
+The only thing that should have to be done to get it up and working is importing it into Android Studio and building the project.